dmbarbour/wikilon/docs/AboutABC.md

 ### Annotations for Performance and Debugging

 Annotations are tokens for debugging or performance.
-Annotations are indicated by use of an `&` prefix in the token, e.g. in `{&fork}` or `{&≡}`.
-Annotations must not affect the logically observable behavior of a correct program.
-An ABC interpreter or compiler should be able to ignore annotations that it does not recognize.
+Annotations are indicated by use of an `&` prefix in the token, e.g. in `{&lazy}` or `{&join}`.
+Annotations have *identity* semantics - they do not affect the logically observable behavior of a correct program.
 However, annotations may cause an incorrect program to fail.
-Further, incorrect use of annotations (e.g. making a bad type assertion) may result in an incorrect program.
+And incorrect use of annotations may cause a program to be incorrect.

+The idea is that a runtime should be able to ignore annotations (or sets of related annotations) that it does not recognize and still produce the same result, albeit perhaps less efficiently.

 Ideas for what annotations might do: